 • Each semester recipients will be required to work with fellow Kruse Scholars to complete a project.

 • Attend regular meetings with the faculty advisor.

-• Available to participate in a January course in 2016 in Sioux Falls (optional).
+• Available to participate in a January course in Sioux Falls (optional).
 This would be part of your Kruse Scholar project, which is related to the Community Performance Excellence initiative.

 • Scholarship is renewable for senior year only if recipient is meeting expectations in a satisfactory manner.

 • Students will intend to be on campus for the fall and spring semesters of their junior and senior years (this does not include January term).

 • Attend two-day Performance Excellence Network (PEN) conference each April in Minneapolis.
 This is also an opportunity to collaborate with University of Minnesota Kruse Scholars.